Email: hqd4bz (at) virginia (dot) edu

 Office Hours: MTWF 2:00 - 3:00; Thursday 3:00 - 4:00

-I am a fourth-year graduate student at University of Virginia.
+I am a fifth-year graduate student at University of Virginia.
 My thesis advisor is Andrew Obus.
 My research interests are Arithmetic Geometry, Algebraic Number Theory and Galois Theory.
 In particular, I am working on the lifting problem for curves.

 This is my CV!